If you’re building a fence or planting trees, hedges or shrubs that will act as a fence, it will need to comply with the Fence By-law.

 If the fence is in the back yard or side yard it must be:

-- Maximum 2 metres high
+- Maximum 2 metres high (excluding hedges, shrubs or trees that act like a fence)

 - If your backyard is next to a neighbour’s front yard, the fence must be open construction if it’s within 4.5 metres of the neighbour’s driveway

-If the fence is in the front yard it must be:
+If the fence is in the front yard, it must be:

 - Maximum 1 metre high